tasdikrahman/tasdikrahman.me/_posts/2018-10-25-canary-deployments-on-AWS-and-kubernetes-using-traefik.md

 Another thing to note here is that, the service to which you are trying to do a weighted routing for your canary, should be in the same namespace as the other service(which is `myapp` in this case).
 This was asked here in their issue tracker and they pointed out the same https://github.com/containous/traefik/issues/4043.

-So you have seen how we can do canary deployments on AWS using traditional ELB's and ASG's as well as if you are on kubernetes.
+So you have seen how we can do canary deployments on AWS using traditional ELB's and ASG's as well as if you are on kubernetes with an ingress controller.

 ## References